hbrawnak/php-design-pattern/README.md

 #### 2.Adapter
 Covert the interface of a class into another interface clients expects.
 Adapter lets classes work together that couldn't otherwise because of incompatible interfaces. [example](https://github.com/hbrawnak/php-design-pattern/blob/master/Adapter/index.php#L4)
+##### Applicability:
+   * You want to use and existing class, and its interface does not match the one your need.
+   * You want to create a reusable class the cooperates with unrelated or unforeseen classes, that is, classes that don't necessarily have compatible interfaces.
+   * You need to use several existing subclasses, but it's impractical to adapt their interface by subclassing every one.
+An object adapter can adapt the interface of its parent class.